 So the copter broke off and flew away.
-The angle on the ground became shallow as the distance increased but Stu kept the camera on the action, hoping for some last-second action.
+The angle on the ground became shallow as the distance increased but Stu kept the camera on the action, hoping for some last-second development.
 Suddenly the CHP closed in and spun the truck around.
 Stu got excited.
 “Can we go back?” pleaded with the pilot.
 “Can we go back?”
 The pilot refused.
 “Are you kidding me?!”
 Stu loudly moaned.

 I broke up laughing.
 Been there, done that.
 Get the story at all costs!

 Certainly the pilot knew they were on the edge of losing power and landing at an Arco station to refuel wasn’t an option.
 And so the camera tucked up under the copter.
 I could see the landing skids, the flashing marker lights, and the city lights going by below.
 And inside was one very frustrated airborne reporter.

 Stu said to his streaming audience, “We know they did the PIT maneuver, stopped him and he’s in custody.
 I wanted to see what happened to the dog but we’ve got to go to the airport.
 Good night everybody, thanks for hanging in there with us.”

 I got on Twitter and sent him a message with a copy to the TV station as well.
 In part, I said, “You, sir, are a genuine reporter.
 Screw the gas, get the story!”